-"For athletes to compete at their best, it's important that their nutrition is on point so that they are provided with the energy to meet the high demands of training and competition.
+"Good levels of nutrition for athletes are needed for them to compete at their best.
+It's important that their nutrition is on point so that they are provided with the energy to meet the high demands of training and competition.
 Although highly important, it's still possible for athletes to get overwhelmed by trying to perfect their diet.
 This does not have to be the case...keep on track of your diet with the easy to follow guidelines set out in this article".

-Athlete nutrition is important, we all know this.
+We all know that nutrition for athletes is important.
 What you put into your body will have an effect on your performance, so it’s a good idea to stick to an optimal diet for your goal.
 Of course everyone is different and could have different needs, but you must base your nutritional intake on your goal and the needs of your sport.

-This means sticking to high amounts of protein, healthy fats and strategic carbs, which just means selecting the optimal times to eat carbs.
-Nothing groundbreaking here, things you may well already know.
+This means sticking to high amounts of protein, healthy fats and strategic carbs (which just means selecting the optimal times to eat carbs).

 Although nutrition is highly important, too often people get caught up in trying to have the ‘perfect’ diet.
 Trying to keep to a strict diet with the thought that you will lose all your training efforts if you were to deviate from it will drive you mad.
-The truth is that not a lot will happen if you have your favourite snack or meal every now and again.
+The truth is that not a lot will happen if you have your favourite snack once in a while.
 You can bet that the top athletes do!